Read This First

 Prompt 3: Some suggest it is senseless to directly engage someone who tends to employ false equivalencies.
 We should instead focus on educating the silent audience observing the interaction What is your advice on this?

-The central claim is this: The advice to focus on the silent audience rather than directly engaging with someone who employs false equivalencies is rooted in strategic communication and persuasion techniques.
+In plain terms: The advice to focus on the silent audience rather than directly engaging with someone who employs false equivalencies is rooted in strategic communication and persuasion techniques.

 Clarify Intentions